chris-moreton/concourse-pipeline-controller/README.md

 ## Setting up Your Own Instance of This Controller

-If you already have this controller running with a Concourse instance, you should jump straight to the [Add Repositories](#setup_pipeline_controller) section.
+If you already have this controller running with a Concourse instance, you should jump straight to the [Using the Controller](#setup_pipeline_controller) section.

 ### Prerequisites and How to Get Them